munificent/craftinginterpreters/book/classes.md

 <img src="image/classes/call.png" alt="Calling the bound method and creating a new environment for the method body." />

-The parent of the body environment is the enviroment we created earlier to bind `this` to the current object.
+The parent of the body environment is the environment we created earlier to bind `this` to the current object.
 Thus any use of `this` inside the body successfully resolves to that instance.